easternkite/brocallie/README.md

 ## Project Brocallie
+> Currently focusing on Android development. iOS support is coming soon!

 The main function of this app is to enable conversational interactions with AI using Generative AI technology.